 How deep of a well will a jet water pump work?

-The depth to which a jet water pump can effectively lift water from a well depends on the type of jet pump and the specific well conditions.
+jet water pump can effectively lift water from a well depends on the type of jet pump and the specific well conditions.
 There are two types of jet pumps: shallow well jet pumps and deep well jet pumps, each designed for different well depths.

 Shallow well jet pumps are typically used for wells that are less than 25 feet deep.
 These pumps have a single impeller and are designed to be installed above ground, with the suction pipe and foot valve installed in the well.